MapsPeople/mapsindoors_flutter_googlemaps/README.md

 The `showLocationsByDefault()` method ensures all markers are shown by setting the main display rule to visible.

-The `changeTypePolygonColor(String type, String color)` method changes the fill color for all polygons belonging to a specific type.
+The `changeTypePolygonColor(String type, Color color)` method changes the fill color for all polygons belonging to a specific type.
 It gets the display rule for the specified type using `getDisplayRuleByName`, and sets the fill color using `setPolygonFillColor`.

 These methods can all be used to customize the display of markers and polygons on the map.